 At the simplest level, Egnyte is a web app for accessing a file system that you can administer as needed, as well as desktop sync applications that make locally stored files travel automatically to the cloud.
 Dig a little deeper, and the strength of the service is in the detail of how those files are controlled and distributed, and how Egnyte splices very elegantly into the other software tools that many companies already use.

-For example, documents in both Office 365 and Google Docs can be created through the Egnyte web interface in the cloud, and locked from modification by other users while you're editing them.
-There are mobile apps for Android and iOS, and hundreds of other integrations, including Salesforce, Slack, SAP, Gmail, Zoho, SharePoint Online, Active Directory, OneNote, AutoCAD, Freshdesk, Trello, Confluence, RightSignature and more.
+For example, documents in both Microsoft 365 (opens in new tab) and Google Docs (opens in new tab) can be created through the Egnyte web interface in the cloud, which means real-time collaboration (opens in new tab) with other team members.
+These can be locked from modification by other users while you're editing them, too.
+There are mobile apps for Android and iOS, and hundreds of other integrations, including Salesforce, Slack (opens in new tab), SAP, Gmail, Zoho, SharePoint Online, Active Directory, OneNote, AutoCAD, Freshdesk (opens in new tab), Trello, Confluence, RightSignature and more, which is why this cloud backup tool is best valued by businesses.

 When it comes to the desktop sync tools, you have to move files to the designated drive on your system – most of the key features and options that you'll need are accessible through the excellent web interface rather than the apps for desktop (opens in new tab) or mobile.
 Old versions of files can be recovered if needed, and there's support for offline files (with the integration of a NAS, if needed) that you can turn to should your internet connection go down.
 Sharing files and folders is straightforward too, and very well managed.

-Egnyte is very strong in terms of individual user management and regulatory compliance too, again emphasizing just how appealing its likely to be to business users, more so than smaller teams and individuals.
-Through extra apps and inherent design, Egnyte has considered most of the scenarios that a business will encounter if they move to cloud storage from a conventional file server model, and an API for connecting with bespoke software solutions is available as well.
+Egnyte is very strong in terms of individual user management and regulatory compliance too, again emphasizing just how appealing it's likely to be to business users, more so than smaller teams and individuals such as self-employed workers.
+Through extra apps and inherent design, Egnyte has considered most of the scenarios that a business will encounter if they move to cloud storage from a conventional file server model, and an API for connecting with bespoke software solutions is available as well, helping to make the transfer to a cloud-based platform smoother.

 The quality of the Egnyte interface extends to the excellent user management and system reporting tools.
 Everything is neatly laid out and easy to access, so you can see exactly what you need to – which files and folders are shared with whom, recent file activity on your drive, who has permission to do what, how much of your total storage has been used up, and so on and so on.

-When it comes to the desktop clients for Windows and macOS, and the mobile apps for Android and iOS, these are a bit more basic and dated-looking.
-There's not much to these apps, though you can, for example, throttle bandwidth for uploads and downloads on the desktop if you need to.
+When it comes to the desktop clients for Windows and macOS, and the mobile apps for Android and iOS, these are a bit more basic in functionality, though similarly well designed.
 These apps don't really match up to the web interface in your browser, but then again they don't really need to.
+Users can select offline access for the files they need, which is handy for balancing local storage.

-Those prices are based on paying for a whole year up front, and you can sign up for a 15-day free trial without giving up your payment details.
+You can sign up for a 15-day free trial without giving up your payment details which offers reassurance that this really is a trial to get to know the product before committing long-term.
 There are other advantages to paying the higher price, including multi-factor authentication and better support options.
 If you've got more than 100 employees or you need additional features such as an archiving service or more advanced user management, then you need to contact Egnyte directly for a quote.

 What works best about Egnyte is that it hasn't been tempted down the path of adding too many features: while it might at first glance seem a little sparse in terms of what you get compared with alternatives from the likes of Google or Microsoft, Egnyte smartly focuses on what businesses need most from a cloud storage system, and then delivers it.